Membership Video Workshops

 Here you’ll find loads of video workshops to inspire you on a range of subjects from art quilting, drawing, printing, dyeing, sketchbooks and much more.

 Subscribe to DMTV and watch all the Latest Videos.
-We add a new one each week so there’s always something new to see.
+We regularly update the playlist so there’s always something new to see.

 Want more?
 Browse the Archive Video Shop for more workshops.
 Add them to your account for lifetime access.*

 We hope you enjoy the workshops.
 Thanks for joining us!

 Put a twist on traditional crazy patchwork with this mini cushion worked in a sheer and semi sheer fabrics.
 Embellish with hand worked embroidery stitches and add beads.

 Inspired by watercolour and pen drawings in Linda's sketchbook, Laura demonstrates how you can take a successful sketchbook page and translate it into stitched textiles.
 From Linda's lilac painting she creates a free appliqué with machine stitching.

 More to watch

 Applying what you know about design to your quilting can help achieve great results.
 Join Laura to see how you can add shapes to your quilting pattern by clever use of line and filling patterns.

 Considering the Elements of Design can seem daunting, but really they are just the ingredients in any project.
 Learning how to use them can boost your design confidence.
 In this workshop Linda discusses ideas for creating shape using a variety of lines, but no outlines!

 Painted Quilt: Waterlilies and Fish